 All Saybrook students are required to maintain continuous enrollment from the time of their enrollment until degree completion.
-Continuous enrollment is defined as registration and attendance during each required semester/term of the academic year.
+Continuous enrollment is defined as registration and attendance during each required semester of the academic year.
 Students are required to be continuously enrolled in at least half-time status to meet Saybrook's continuous enrollment standards.
+Students who enroll in only one term (term A or B) will be considered enrolled for the full semester, so long as they meet the half-time status requirement.
 Please refer to the Student Accounts and Financial Aid Policies section of this catalog regarding minimum credit requirements for financial aid eligibility and program requirement.

-Continuous enrollment is required for all terms during which attendance is required; however, there are a few exceptions.
+Continuous enrollment is required for all semesters during which attendance is required; however, there are a few exceptions.
 Students in programs that do not require attendance during Summer terms will not be required to maintain enrollment during Summer but will be expected to resume enrollment in Fall.
 Students enrolled in non-credit bearing classes that fulfill degree requirements will be considered to be meeting continuous enrollment requirements.
 Students who transfer between programs are still expected to meet the requirements of this policy.

-Students who are unable to register for any required semester/term can request a Leave of Absence for consideration of continuous enrollment.
+Students who are unable to register for any required semester can request a Leave of Absence for consideration of continuous enrollment.
 Please refer to the Leave of Absence Policy for additional information and requirements for taking a Leave of Absence.
 Students who do not meet the requirements above or are not on an approved Leave of Absence will be administratively withdrawn for non-compliance with the Continuous Enrollment policy.
 Students who have been administratively withdrawn should refer to the Readmission Policy for additional information on resuming enrollment.